FlockiiX/ClarityPilot/README.md

 We constantly juggle tasks across platforms like Jira, Slack, GitHub, Notion, and email.
 Meanwhile, our wearables collect tons of health data, but fail to turn it into meaningful, actionable guidance.

-**We asked ourselves:**\
+**We asked ourselves:**
 Why do our tools know so much about us but do so little for us?
 Where is the companion that understands our work patterns and cares for our cognitive well-being?

-That question became the spark for **ClarityPilot**: a proactive health companion that bridges the a yawning gap gap between hte (unhelpful) raw data and impactful, actionable recommendations
+That question became the spark for **ClarityPilot**: a proactive health companion that bridges the yawning gap between the (unhelpful) raw data and impactful, actionable recommendations

 ## What ClarityPilot does

 ClarityPilot lives right on your home screen.
 Its mission: help you conquer cognitive overload with actionable, personalized recommendations.

-**Key features**:
+- **Key features**:

-- **Unified Workload Intelligence**: Connect all your work platforms like Jira, Slack or GitHub.
+  - **Unified Workload Intelligence**: Connect all your work platforms like Jira, Slack, or GitHub.
 Using webhooks and integrations, ClarityPilot tracks how long you’ve been working, what you’re working on, and when your workload peaks.

 - **Cognitive State Estimation**:

   - Aggregate work context from productivity tools & Screen-time and focus information

-- **Proactive, AI-powered Interventions**: Not just another dashboard.
+- **Proactive, AI-powered Interventions**:
+  - Not just another dashboard.
 ClarityPilot nudges you before burnout hits.

 > "You’ve been debugging for 97 minutes straight—how about a 10-minute reset to Bierbräu Garching?"